koroliov/nameless/README.md

-# texas — 3d-like chart examples with an HTML canvas element
+#3d-like chart examples with an HTML canvas element

 *currently only the pie chart is available*